dosome3d/dosome3d.github.io/README.md

 # dosome3d.github.io

+Welcome to my modest repo on GitHub. &mdash; Kelvin Thompson

 This is a place for me to play around with some experiments in **3D** &amp; **WebGL** &amp; **ThreeJS**.

 So far there's just one demo - a [pretty, interactive fountain](https://dosome3d.github.io/fountain.html).